towh2301/practice_code/README.md

 # practice_code
-This Repository is to store my codes
+This is folder to store my solved problems